alabsi91/reanimated-color-picker/docusaurus/docs/API/ColorPicker.md

 :::caution

-Every built-in component should be wrapped in the `ColorPicker` component.
+All built-in components should be wrapped within the `ColorPicker` component.

 :::

-- You can nest components inside `ColorPicker` wrapper to reach the desired level of customization.
+- You can nest components within the `ColorPicker` wrapper to achieve the desired level of customization.

 ```jsx
 <ColorPicker>